ssokolow/quicktile/docs/commands.rst

 ``move-to-bottom``
 ^^^^^^^^^^^^^^^^^^

-Move the active window to the bottom edge of the screen without altering its shape.
+Move the active window to the center of the bottom edge of the screen without altering its shape.

 .. image:: diagrams/png/move-to-bottom.png
    :alt: diagram